dkhamsing/ios-asset-names/README.md

 ## Folders

-* If you are using Xcode 5's [Asset Catalogs](https://developer.apple.com/library/ios/recipes/xcode_help-image_catalog-1.0/Recipe.html), folders are created automatically and you can skip [ahead](#asset-type)
+* If you are using Xcode 5's [Asset Catalogs](https://developer.apple.com/library/ios/recipes/xcode_help-image_catalog-1.0/Recipe.html), folders are created automatically and you can skip [ahead](#asset-type).
-* Use a main folder to store the assets (usually named `assets` or `images`)
+* Use a main folder to store the assets (usually named `assets` or `images`).
-* Organize the assets in subfolders named after sections or logical grouping of the app (agree on the subfolder names when reviewing the mockups/designs)
+* Subfolders are useful if the number of assets is overwhelming, the idea is to break the user interface in sections / logical groupings and have subfolders representing them (agree on the subfolder structure and names when reviewing the mockups/designs).
-* Use lower case
+* Use lower case.
-* No spaces or special characters (use dashes)
+* No spaces or special characters (use dashes).
 * Format: `images`/`subfolder`/